 Dana is not a custodian and does not take custody of any client assets.
+Dana is not affiliated with any custodian and no custodian supervises Dana, its agents, or activities, or its regulatory compliance.
 Dana does not require clients to use a particular custodial firm.
 Clients should be receiving detailed statements from their custodian at least quarterly.
-While Dana regularly reconciles to information provided by a client's custodian, clients are nevertheless encouraged to review and compare all account related information with their custodian statement(s).
+While Dana regularly reconciles to information provided by a client's custodian, clients are nevertheless encouraged to review and compare all account-related information with their custodian statement(s).